tizoc/shen-scheme/README.md

 Importing bindings from Scheme modules
 --------------------------------------

-The `scm.import-from-module` function can be used to import bindings from Scheme modules into Shen's environment.
+The `scm.import-from-module` function imports bindings from Scheme modules into Shen's environment.

 It takes two arguments: a module identifier, and a list of lists of which the first element is a symbol with the name the imported binding is going to have inside Shen's environment, and the second the name the binding inside the module.